 This apple, fennel, and bacon chicken salad has all the components necessary for the ideal chicken salad and makes the most delicious lunch!

 Are you a big lunch person?
 I feel like most people are either super into lunch or just skip it all together.
 When I worked in an office, I was a huge lunch person because it gave me something to look forward to, helped break up the day, and allowed me to fuel up for busy afternoons.
 But now that I work from home, my eating schedule varies so much that some days I am obsessed with lunch and other days I forget it all together.
-It mostly depends on what I have waiting for me in the fridge.

 Let's not talk about my husband who gets too immersed in his work to be a breakfast OR lunch person, despite the fact that I pack him both every day.
 Ahem.
 Too many times his lunch ends up in his backpack or in his car, to be found by me.